chainwayxyz/citrea-docs/developer-documentation/cook-l3.md

 ## Build an OP Stack L3 on Citrea

 In this guide, we will go over deploying a OP Stack L3 on Citrea that utilizes Celestia as DA.
-Such layers grant access to cBTC while reducing the costs directly.

 The following steps are appropriately modified from the [Optimism documentation](https://docs.optimism.io/operators/chain-operators/tutorials/create-l2-rollup#deploy-the-l1-contracts).

-### Prerequisites
+#### Prerequisites

 - [Docker](https://docs.docker.com/engine/install/) for Celestia Light Node
 - [Git](https://git-scm.com/)